ACarfi/SOFAR/README.md

 ## Usage
 Here follows instructions to use the code <br><br>
 <b>On the smartwatches</b>:<br>
-execute the "prova" application and pres the button "start".<br>
+execute the "prova" application and pres the button "start", this application cames from https://github.com/bbbruno/WearAmI and was developed by Andrea Galea.<br>
 <b>On the smartphone pc</b>:<br>
 execute the "prova" application, if the smarthpone is properly reciving data from the smartwatches it apears "sending..."<br>
 <b>On the mocap pc</b>:<br>